 The Dark Knot carries 120 exquisite, hand made silk ties across a range of patterns over both woven and printed silk.
 Our philosophy at The Dark Knot goes beyond providing the market with luxurious, affordable silk ties.
 We are more concerned with helping men dress better.

 Our site features an extensive necktie guide, along with a men’s style blog that provides aspiring dapper gentlemen with an array of articles pertaining to dressing better.
-We also offer an extensive filtered search where one can find ties based on matching suits, matching shirts and even the type of occasion that they are attending!
+We also offer an extensive filtered search where one can find ties based on matching

-In line with our philosophy, each of our neckties comes presented in an elegant black gift box with a card with recommendations for matching suits and shirts.
+In line with our philosophy, each of our neckties comes presented in an elegant black gift box with a card with recommendations for matching

 This holiday season, we are building out our accessories platform with lines of exquisite hand made pocket squares and lapel flowers.